Introduction to Toxic coworker

 Don’t just judge your co-worker.
 Yes, your co-worker is casual; your co-worker is lazy and not working much.
 But if you judge her for her actions, you won’t be able to solve the issue.
 As a team member or a manager, your job is to find a solution.
 So, be curious.
 Why she is lazy?
 Is she being given more importance by the management?
 Is she going through some personal trauma?
 Or is she simply casual?
 First, know the reason for her laziness.
 Then you can take action accordingly.

-- Treat your toxic coworker as a warning: There are two kinds of people on earth.
+There are two kinds of people on earth.
 One will act as an example for us and another will act as a warning.
 Instead of trying to change your co-worker (if she doesn’t want to change), try this.
 Use her as a warning.
 Don’t do anything she does.
 Don’t come late to office.
 Don’t leave early.
 Don’t take long lunch breaks.
 Moreover, don’t be lazy, don’t be casual.
 Being casual is a disease.
 Being lazy day after day is like an epidemic.
-Get away.
+Getaway.
 Treat your worker as a warning and don’t spend much time with her.
 You become your associations.
 So be aware.
 Let a coworker inspire you not to become like her.

-- Have a clear vision for yourself: Whenever we don’t have a goal or a vision, we act by default and that default position is not a good position to be at.
+Whenever we don’t have a goal or a vision, we act by default and that default position is not a good position to be at.
 You can choose to act.
 And you don’t need to be like others.
-Set for yourself a high standard and create a structure for yourself on daily basis.
+Set for yourself a high standard and create a structure for yourself on a daily basis.
 No matter what your co-worker/s is doing, ignore that and get focused on your work.
 If you have something to look forward to, you would be able to make your mark in the years to come.
 Otherwise, you will finish up just like the lazy co-worker.
 Now the question remains what would you like to be?

 Here we’ve offered eight ways to deal with your co-worker who doesn’t work.
 The first four is on problem-solving if the problem is solvable and the last four is to save you from the infection of laziness.
 Use all of them as per the situation.
 Every situation is different.
 Try to understand in which situation you’re in.
 Then choose the ways accordingly.
 The above tips would help you if you pick one or two and try out.
 But they’re not universal or comprehensive.
 Tweak some, discard some and pick some.
 That’s how it would work.
 At the end of the day, your co-worker is not your business if the management is not bothered.
 Simply do your work and step back.